Ratchet (instrument): Warning/signaling device

 RAF men sound warning rattles during a gas exercise in World War II.

 In the 18th and 19th centuries, a policeman's rattle was used by British and Australian policemen to summon assistance.
 They were used to warn of poison gas attack in the trenches of the First World War and issued to British police and ARP wardens during the Second World War, to warn of the presence of poison gas.

 Variants

 Raganella

-The raganella (Italian for "tree frog") is a percussion instrument common in the folk music of Calabria in southern Italy.
+The raganella (Italian for "tree frog") is a percussion instrument, invented by Archytas of Taranto, common in the folk music of Puglia and Calabria in southern Italy.
 Technically, the raganella is a "cog rattle", producing a sound that is enough of a "croak" to have derived the folk name of the instrument from the Italian name of the common tree-frog.
 The raganella is about the size of a breadbox and consists of a wooden frame into which are fastened four or five stiff but flexible wooden tines fastened to one side of the frame; the other ends of the tines are struck in rapid succession by a cog-wheel that is turned by a crank handle mounted on the side of the frame.